cloudfoundry/summit-hands-on-labs/first-push/student-template.md

 * `cleardb` is the service offering.
 * `spark` is the plan or tier.
-* `SERVICE_NAME_IN_CF` is a descriptive name for this MySQL instance as referred to in Cloud Foundry.
-Again, this name is used by humans.
-Example: `first-push-db`
+* `first-push-db` is a descriptive name for this MySQL instance as referred to in Cloud Foundry.
+Again, this name is used by humans, and can be whatever you want.

 #### Checking Your Work